A Comparison Between Automation Systems

 - Facts are data that Ansible retrieves from remote hosts before deploying.
 This is a very important step, because facts may determine which tasks are executed or how they are executed.
 Facts include, for example, the operating system family or its version.
 A playbook sees facts as pre-set variables.

 - Modules implement actions that tasks can use.
 Action examples are file (to declare that files and directories must exist) or mysql_variables (to declare MySQL/MariaDB variables that need to be set).

 See Ansible Overview - concepts for more details and an example.

 - An inventory file defines a set of groups and their targets (the members of a group). plugins can be used to retrieve groups and target dynamically, so they are equivalent to Ansible dynamic inventories.

-- A manifest is a file that describe a configuration.
+- A manifest is a file that describes a configuration.